MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-creating-your-first-vsto-add-in-for-word.md

   - "office"
 ---
 # Walkthrough: Creating Your First VSTO Add-in for Word
-  This introductory walkthrough shows you how to create an VSTO Add-in for Microsoft Office Word.
+  This introductory walkthrough shows you how to create a VSTO Add-in for Microsoft Office Word.
 The features that you create in this kind of solution are available to the application itself, regardless of which documents are open.

  [!INCLUDE[appliesto_wdallapp](../vsto/includes/appliesto-wdallapp-md.md)]